-Standard Guidance C01a Building a safer NHS for patients: implementing an organisation with a memory (Department of Health, 2001) C02 Safeguarding children in whom illness is induced or fabricated by carers with parenting responsibilities (Department of Health, July 2001) C04a Winning ways (Department of Health, 2003) A matron's charter: an action plan for cleaner hospitals (Department of Health, 2004) Revised guidance on contracting for cleaning (Department of Health, 2004) Audit Tools for Monitoring Infection Control Standards (Infection Control Nurses Association, 2004) Essential steps to safe, clean care: introduction and guidance (Department of Health, 2006) C04c Guidance issued by the MHRA and Medical Devices Directive (MDD) 93/42 EEC C04d Building a safer NHS: improving medication safety (Department of Health, 2004) C05a How to put NICE guidance into practice (NICE, December 2005)
+Standard Guidance C01a Building a safer NHS for patients: implementing an organisation with a memory (Department of Health, 2001) C02 Safeguarding children in whom illness is induced or fabricated by carers with parenting responsibilities (Department of Health, July 2001) C04a Winning ways (Department of Health, 2003), A matron's charter: an action plan for cleaner hospitals (Department of Health, 2004) Revised guidance on contracting for cleaning (Department of Health, 2004), Audit Tools for Monitoring Infection Control Standards (Infection Control Nurses Association, 2004) Saving lives: A delivery programme to reduce healthcare associated infection (HCAI) including MRSA (Department of Health, 2005) C04c Guidance issued by the MHRA and Medical Devices Directive (MDD) 93/42 EEC C04d Building a safer NHS: improving medication safety (Department of Health, 2004)

-Standard Guidance C07ac Clinical governance in the new NHS (HSC 1999/065) Assurance: the board agenda (Department of Health, 2002) Building the assurance framework: a practical guide for NHS boards (Department of Health 2003) C07b Directions to NHS bodies on counter fraud measures (Department of Health, 2004) C08b Leadership and Race Equality in the NHS Action Plan (Department of Health 2004) C11a Code of practice for the international recruitment of healthcare professionals (Department of Health, 2004) C11c Continuing professional development: quality in the new NHS (HSC 1999/154) C13a Relevant benchmarks from the Essence of Care toolkit NHS Chaplaincy Meeting the religious and spiritual needs of patients and staff (Department of Health, 2003) C13b Good practice in consent: achieving the NHS plan commitment to patient centred consent practice (HSC 2001/023) Seeking Consent: working with children (Department of Health, 2001) Code of Practice to the Mental Health Act 1983 (Department of Health, 1999)
+Standard Guidance C05a How to put NICE guidance into practice (NICE, December 2005) C06 Guidance on the Health Act Section 31 partnership arrangements (Department Of Health, 1999) C07ac Clinical governance in the new NHS (HSC 1999/065).
+Assurance: the board agenda (Department of Health, 2002) Building the assurance framework: a practical guide for NHS boards (Department of Health, 2003) C07b Directions to NHS bodies on counter fraud measures (Department of Health, 2004) C08b Leadership and Race Equality in the NHS Action Plan (Department of Health, 2004) C11a Code of practice for the international recruitment of healthcare professionals (Department of Health, 2004) C11c Continuing professional development: quality in the new NHS (HSC 1999/154) C13a Relevant benchmarks from the Essence of Care toolkit.
+NHS Chaplaincy Meeting the religious and spiritual needs of patients and staff (Department of Health, 2003) C13b Good practice in consent: achieving the NHS plan commitment to patient centred consent practice (HSC 2001/023) Seeking Consent: working with children (Department of Health, 2001) C16 Toolkit for producing patient information (Department of Health, 2003) Information for patients (NICE) Guidance On Developing Local Communication Support Services And Strategies (Department of Health, 2004) and other nationally agreed guidance where available

-Standard Guidance C16 Toolkit for producing patient information (Department of Health, 2003) Information for patients (NICE) Guidance On Developing Local Communication Support Services And Strategies (Department of Health 2004) and other nationally agreed guidance where available National Service Framework for Mental Health (Department of Health, 1999) C17 Key principles of effective patient and public involvement (PPI) (The National Centre for Involvement, 2007) C18 Building on the best: Choice, responsiveness and equity in the NHS (Department of Health, 2003) C20a A professional approach to managing security in the NHS (Counter Fraud and Security Management Service, 2003) and other relevant national guidance C20b Privacy and dignity - a report by the CNO into mixed sex accommodation in hospitals (Department of Health, 2007) C21 Developing an estate's strategy (1999) Estatecode: essential guidance on estates and facilities management (NHS Estates, 2003) A risk based methodology for establishing and managing backlog (NHS Estates, 2004) NHS Environmental assessment tool (NHS Estates, 2002) Revised guidance on contracting for cleaning (Department of Health, 2004) A matron's charter: an action plan for cleaner hospitals (Department of Health, 2004) C22ac Choosing health: making healthier choices easier (Department of Health, 2004) Tackling health inequalities: a programme for action (Department of Health, 2003) Making partnerships work for patients, carers and service users (Department of Health, 2004) C23 Choosing health: making healthy choices easier (Department of Health, 2004) Delivering Choosing health: making healthier choices easier (Department of Health, 2005) Tackling Health Inequalities: A programme for action (Department of Health, 2003) C24 Beyond a major incident (Department of Health, 2004) Getting Ahead of the Curve (Department of Health, 2002) Tuberculosis prevention and treatment: a toolkit for planning, commissioning and delivering high-quality services in England (Department of Health, 2007)
+Standard Guidance C17 Key Principles of Effective Patient and Public Involvement (PPI) (The National Centre for Involvement, 2007) C18 Building on the best: Choice, responsiveness and equity in the NHS (Department of Health, 2003) C20a A professional approach to managing security in the NHS (Counter Fraud and Security Management Service, 2003) and other relevant national guidance C20b Privacy and dignity - a report by the CNO into mixed sex accommodation in hospitals (Department of Health, 2007) C21 Developing an estate's strategy (1999) Estatecode: essential guidance on estates and facilities management (NHS Estates, 2003) A risk based methodology for establishing and managing backlog (NHS Estates, 2004) NHS Environmental assessment tool (NHS Estates, 2002) Revised guidance on contracting for cleaning (Department of Health, 2004) A matron's charter: an action plan for cleaner hospitals (Department of Health, 2004) C22ac Choosing health: making healthier choices easier (Department of Health, 2004) and associated implementation guidance Tackling health inequalities: a programme for action (Department of Health, 2003) Making partnerships work for patients, carers and service users (Department of Health, 2004) C23 Choosing health: making healthy choices easier (Department of Health, 2004) Delivering Choosing health: making healthier choices easier (Department of Health, 2005) Tackling Health Inequalities: A programme for action (Department of Health, 2003) C24 Beyond a major incident (Department of Health, 2004) Getting Ahead of the Curve (Department of Health, 2002) UK influenza pandemic contingency plan (Department of Health, 2005) Health Technical Memorandum 00 Policies and Principles